Table of Contents

 But humans have been using nootropic herbs and medicinal plants since before recorded history.

-Nootropic herbs are some of the most potent natural brain enhancers we have available today.
+Nootropic herbs are some of the most potent natural mood and cognitive performance enhancers we have available today.
 Often shown to be as effective and safer than modern pharmaceuticals with a similar mechanism of action.

 New scientific studies are now validating the cognitive benefits associated with traditional nootropic herbs.
 And modern manufacturing methods make these botanicals safer, purer, and more effective than ever before.